Air Conditioners in New Zealand

 What's a reverse cycle heat pump?

-Virtually all heat pumps available in New Zealand are "reverse-cycle" which means they can be used for both heating and cooling which has undeniable benefits on hot summer days and nights.
+Virtually all heat pumps available in New Zealand are "reverse-cycle" which means they can be used for both heating and cooling.

 Some countries that have much milder winters than New Zealand have air conditioning units that are cooling-only.
 Technically a heat pump is still the technology used to cool (much like a refrigerator).

-What are the benefits of air conditioning for my bedroom?
+What are the different types of air conditioners?

 Benefits of bedroom air conditioning